Next Start

 If the paint has faded but the quality of the surface is in good shape, you may be able to buff the shine back into the paint.
 During the buffing process, keep in mind that you’re using an abrasive compound that, when not used properly, can do even more damage to the paint.

 Now, you’re ready for the buffing process.
 To begin, it’s important to ensure you have the right equipment.
 You will need a quality buffer, which can be electric, battery powered or air powered.
-In the Collision Repair Program at UTI, students use Snap-on air powered buffers.
+In the Collision Repair Program at UTI, students use Snap-on® air powered buffers.

-It’s important to remember that this process opens up the microscopic pores of the surface of the paint.
+It’s important to remember that this process opens the microscopic pores of the surface of the paint.
 For this reason, you must seal the surface of the finish with a good automotive wax or an automotive style ceramic coating.
 As always, follow the manufacturer's recommendations on how to apply and how often to apply.

-Tips for Buffing
+Tips for buffing

 • Never lay your buffing pad face-down on the ground.
 The pad can pick up dirt that will scratch the paint.